 Floatation/Sensory Deprivation Tank Experience

 When floating in sensory deprivation tank, you experience the feeling of your senses melting away into pure weightlessness.
-Google the nearest tank and buy a gift certificate for a meditative and relaxing experience.
+Google the nearest tank and buy a gift certificate for a meditative and relaxing experience–they’re especially great for pregnant ladies.
+Here’s my float experience.

 Bucky 40 Blinks Ultralight Sleep Mask